containers/common/SECURITY.md

 ## Security Announcements

-The podman@lists.podman.io email list is used for messages about security and major API announcements.
-You can join the list [here](https://lists.podman.io/admin/lists/podman.lists.podman.io/) or by sending an email to [podman-join@lists.podman.io](podman-join@lists.podman.io?subject=subscribe) with the word "subscribe" in the subject.
+The [podman@lists.podman.io](mailto:podman@lists.podman.io) email list is used for messages about Podman security announcements as well as general announcements and discussions.
+You can join the list [here](https://lists.podman.io/admin/lists/podman.lists.podman.io/) or by sending an email to [podman-join@lists.podman.io](mailto:podman-join@lists.podman.io?subject=subscribe) with the word "subscribe" in the subject.

 ## Security Vulnerability Response